influxdata/openapi/README.md

 ## Influx API Definitions

 This repository contains [OpenAPI specifications](https://www.openapis.org/) for InfluxData's various services.
+It provides a common place for shared API elements that are referenced by more specific API definitions.

 This repository is organized as follows: